How do ants crawl on walls? A biologist explains their sticky, spiky, gravity-defying grip

 Ant feet have five jointed segments, with the end segment sporting a pair of claws.
 The claws are shaped like a cat’s and can grip irregularities on walls.
 Each foot segment also has thick and thin spines and hairs that provide additional traction by sticking into microscopic pits on textured surfaces like bark.
 Claws and spines have the added benefit of protecting ant feet from hot pavement and sharp objects, just as your feet are protected by shoes.

-But the feature that truly separates human hands from ant feet are inflatable sticky pads, called arolia.
+But the feature that truly separates human hands from ant feet is inflatable sticky pads, called arolia.

 Sticky feet